Jeh3no/Godot-Plush-Character-Controller-Fork/readme.md

 He is also very customizable, with a whole set of open variables for every state and for more general stuff.
 This is the same for the camera.

-The asset is 100% written in GDScript.
+The asset is 100% written in GDScript, with the snake case convention.

 He works perfectly on Godot 4.4, and should also works wells on the others 4.x versions (4.3, 4.2, 4.1, 4.0), but you will have to remove the uid files.